ljlm0402/typescript-express-starter/README.md

 - Run the Server in production mode : `npm run start` or `Start typescript-express-starter` in VS Code
 - Run the Server in development mode : `npm run dev` or `Dev typescript-express-starter` in VS Code
-- Run all unit-tests : `npm run test` or `Test typescript-express-starter` in VS Code
+- Run all unit-tests : `npm test` or `Test typescript-express-starter` in VS Code
 - Check for linting errors : `npm run lint` or `Lint typescript-express-starter` in VS Code
 - Fix for linting : `npm run lint:fix` or `Lint:Fix typescript-express-starter` in VS Code